microsoft/vsts-script-samples/PowerShell/TokenAdmin/README.md

 .\Revoke-VSTSPATsJWTs.ps1 -VSTSAccountName 'fabrikam' -PAT 'ddn37i2piwsficsk6zrr5vjbac3zr3egq2s3gieogbrgym32myqa' -UPNsFileLocation '.\UPNs.txt'
 ```

-If the UPN you used to create the PAT is in the UPNs file, that PAT will also be removed.
+If the UPN you used to create the PAT is in the UPNs file, your newly created PAT will also be removed.